 Now, ask yourself:

-• How do you know when your content is out of date, has become irrelevant, inaccurate, or obsolete?
+How do you know when your content is out-of-date or has become irrelevant, inaccurate, or obsolete?

-• How do you keep your content processes documented, organized, and accessible so anyone who needs the information can quickly and easily locate it?
+How do you keep your content processes documented, organized, and accessible so anyone needing the information can locate it quickly and easily?

-• How can you tell if your team members are implementing and following effective content management processes?
+How can you tell if your team members implement and follow effective content management processes?

 From the above, it should be clear that not only does your content need management but all of the content-related processes and areas responsible for planning, creating, delivering, distributing, and promoting your content too.